-- ENBD's risk appetite is determined by the Executive Committee (the "EXCO") and approved by the board of directors of ENBD (the "Board") - Board committees meet regularly and have oversight of the risk management policies and procedures, and periodically review the adequacy of the risk management framework - ENBD's overall risk management policies are monitored and managed by ENBD's risk management function ("Group Risk"), and the Group Risk Committee.
-This function is independent of the business divisions - Risk management is an integral component of all business activity that ENBD undertakes
+- The Board of Directors (the "Board") has the overall responsibility of managing risk and provides the overall risk management direction and oversight. - ENBD's risk appetite is determined by the Executive Committee (the "EXCO") and approved by the Board. - Board committees meet regularly and are responsible for monitoring compliance with the risk management policies and procedures, and reviewing the adequacy of the risk management framework. - ENBD's overall risk management policies are managed by the Group Risk management function ("Group Risk"), headed by the General Manager, Risk ("CRO").
+This function is independent of the business divisions. - Risk management is regarded as an integral process within ENBD.

-Group Risk assists senior management in controlling and proactively managing ENBD's overall risk profile.
+Group Risk assists senior management in controlling and actively managing ENBD's overall risk profile.
 This function also ensures that:

-- Risk policies, procedures and methodologies are consistent with ENBD's risk appetite - ENBD's overall business strategy is consistent with its risk appetite - Appropriate risk management architecture and systems are developed and implemented
+- Risk policies, procedures and methodologies are consistent with ENBD's risk appetite. - ENBD's overall business strategy is consistent with its risk appetite. - Appropriate risk management architecture and systems are developed and implemented.

-Transactions and outstanding risk exposures are regularly quantified and compared against authorised limits and monitored against policy guidelines and key risk indicators.
+Through the risk management framework, transactions and outstanding risk exposures are quantified and compared against authorised limits, whereas non quantifiable risks are monitored against policy guidelines and key risk and control indicators.
 Any discrepancies, excesses or deviations, are escalated to the management for appropriate and timely action.